SamSamskies/react-map-gl-geocoder/README.md

 ## Props
 Only `mapRef` and `mapboxApiAccessToken` are required.

-All non-primitive prop values should be memoized.
+All non-primitive prop values besides `mapRef` and `containerRef` should be memoized.

 | Name | Type | Default | Description |
 |--- | --- | --- | --- |